- Is It Safe To Drink Alcohol While Breastfeeding?

 Can Alcohol Affect The Milk Supply?

 The effect of alcohol on the milk supply is complicated.
+Some people suggest dark beer to increase milk supply.
 While it does increase prolactin (the hormone that stimulates milk production), it does so for a limited period (11).
 However, it inhibits the production of oxytocin, the hormone that stimulates the flow of milk out of the nipple.
 This makes the baby ingest less milk.
 In fact, studies indicate that babies breastfed three to four hours after a drink feed 20% less than they would have fed if the mother had not consumed alcohol (12).
 What is alarming is the fact that alcohol will continue to suppress oxytocin even during the safe breastfeeding time interval after a drink.

 Moreover, studies report that infants tend to suckle for lesser durations due to an altered taste of breast milk after the mother consumes alcohol.